AlexAegis/pont/readme.md

 - user
 - root

-No matter whether you run `dot` with sudo or not, if it has to run a `user` script it will always `sudo` back to `$SUDO_USER` (If it has to) and it will always `sudo` into `root` (While keeping your environment) if it's running `root` scripts.
+No matter whether you run `pont` with sudo or not, if it has to run a `user` script it will always `sudo` back to `$SUDO_USER` (If it has to) and it will always `sudo` into `root` (While keeping your environment) if it's running `root` scripts.